makinacorpus/php-corebus/README.md

 ## Basic design

-Expected runtime flow is the following:
+Expected runtime flow of your application is the following:

  - Commands may be dispatched to trigger writes in the system.
  - Commands are always asynchronously handled, they may return a response.